Skip to content

 ros2 launch fast_lio mapping_bag.launch.py config_file:=ouster128.yaml bag_folder:=data/corridor_ground_1/

-In the 3D viewport, the robot's pose is visible by a moving axes.
-The path that the robot has taken is visualized by a green curve.
-Unlike, the visual SLAM that we discussed earlier, the environment map created by our LiDAR-based algorithm is more dense.
 You can see a map of the places the robot has visited is being generated and updated as the robot explores more area.
-The color of the points in this map is determined by the intensity attribute of the that point, which is, the strength of the reflection from that surface.
-It is mainly capture by LiDAR itself and is dependant on the type of surface, angle of incedent, and distance.
+The color of the points in this map is determined by the intensity attribute, which measures how strong the LiDAR reflection was from that surface.
+Intensity mainly depends on the material, angle of incidence, and distance.

 1 1